For most Senate faculty “retirement” actually involves two separate processes:

 What time of the year is best to retire?

 The end of the academic year is usually best.
 Technically you “separate” from your regular position on the penultimate weekday of June, and then “retire into” your UC pension and other retirement benefits on July 1.
-Because of the way the UC pension cost of living adjustments (COLAs) are calculated, you pick up at least one and possibly two additional annual COLAs, compared to retiring any other time of the year.
+Because of the way the UC Pension cost of living adjustments (COLAs) are calculated, you pick up at least one and possibly two annual COLAs, compared to retiring at other times of the year.

 Your Pathway to Retirement Agreement